 Welcome to this week’s Exploring Geography post, brought to you by The Good Long Road.
-Jenni Fischer is a mom of two, Wild Thing (her toddler) and Caterpillar (her 10 month-old), as well as an independent filmmaker who has taught filmmaking to youth and has run after-school programs through her company Generation Arts.
+Jenni Fischer is a mom of two, Wild Thing (her toddler) and Caterpillar (her 10 month-old), as well as an independent filmmaker who has taught filmmaking to youth and has run after-school programs through her company Think Ten Media Group.
 She writes about her experiences with Wild Thing and Caterpillar at The Good Long Road with an emphasis on mindfulness, imagination, and creative activities related to her toddler’s favorite children’s books.

 Tibet is a plateau, north-east of the Himalayas, one of the most famous mountain regions in the world.
 Often called the roof of the Earth because it is the highest region on Earth with an average elevation of 16,000 feet!